realworldocaml/book/en/compiler-frontend.md

 This class of bug (due to a single errant character) can be hard to spot in a large body of code.
-Luckily, there's a great tool available via OPAM called `ocp-indent` that applies structured indenting rules to your source code on a line-by-line basis.
+Luckily, there's a great tool available via OPAM called
+<command>ocp-indent</command> that applies structured indenting rules to your source code on a
+line-by-line basis.
 This not only beautifies your code layout, but it also makes this syntax error much easier to locate.

-Let's run our erroneous file through `ocp-indent` and see how it processes it.
+Let's run our erroneous file through <command>ocp-indent</command> and see how it processes it.

 ```frag
 ((typ console)(name front-end/indent_follow_on_function.out))